4. Component details¶

 The generic Gaia-X service composition model is derived assuming the availability of key related functions and systems within the Gaia-X Ecosystem.
 The first assumption is the availability of a Catalogue containing service offerings compliant with Gaia-X. These correspond to provider services with self-attested credentials and credentials verified by the Gaia-X Compliance Service.
 In addition to these services, there can be external and independent services offered by multiple third parties.
 A requirement on these third-party service offerings is to provide independent services compatible with Gaia-X compliant services.
 It is thus possible to combine them to produce composite services.
 Means to check for compatibility and composability are provided and potentially built into the respective credentials.
 Service composition consequently assumes that searching for compatible and interoperable services in multiple Catalogues is possible.
 Whenever such capability is not available, service offerings nevertheless come along with service templates and service descriptors and descriptions that readily embed this key information.
 Hence, credentials have to contain key characteristics and must have the appropriate structure.
 They would embed the following TOSCA-like or similar descriptors:

-Furthermore, we assume embedded additional information in credentials in the Catalogues.
-That is, providing information on how to chain services to ensure successful and failure-free composition as well as guaranteed operation at instantiation and run time.
+Furthermore, we assume this embedded additional information in service descriptions in the Gaia-X service catalog.
+That is, providing information on how to chain services to ensure successful and failure free composition as well as guaranteed operation at instantiation and run time.
+The service composition model shall also allow for the portability of applications among cloud Providers, adhering to the high-level objectives described in the Franco German position on Gaia-X.

 Considering an open European and international context involving multiple stakeholders and participants, the Gaia-X service composition model has to be abstract at the start of any initial service composition.
 The focus of the composition model is consequently on the service functional behaviour, with no constraints, localization, or preset values of non-functional attributes.
 Values are set only once the end users, tenants or consumers, have expressed their requirements, constraints and preferences.
 These values are gradually set as service composition moves from initial provisioning to the life cycle management of services at run time.
 Figure 1 depicts a high-level class diagram view of the service composition model.